-- a.
-Evaluation: The School will use evaluation procedures in accordance with NC 1503-2 through NC 1503-3 to determine whether a student has a disability and the nature and extent of the special education and related services that the student needs.
-The School will use a variety of assessment tools and strategies to gather relevant functional, developmental, and academic information about the child, including information provided by the parent. - A full, individualized evaluation will be conducted before the initial provision of special education and related services.
+a.
+Evaluations: The School will use evaluation procedures in accordance with NC 1503-2 through NC 1503-3 to determine whether a student has a disability and the nature and extent of the special education and related services that the student needs.
+The School will use a variety of assessments to gather relevant functional, developmental, and academic information about the child, including information provided by the parent that may assist in determining whether the child is a child with a disability under NC 1500-2.4.

+A full, individualized evaluation will be conducted before the initial provision of special education and related services.
 The evaluation may include, but will not be limited to, observations, interviews, progress monitoring data, behavior checklists, structured interactions, criterion-referenced and norm-referenced instruments, and other procedures as deemed appropriate by qualified professionals conducting the evaluations.